Deaf & Hard of Hearing

 - Collaboration with teachers and other professionals

-- Advocacy for teaching practices
+- Advocacy for universal teaching practices

 - Help develop self-advocacy for DHH students

-- Kindergarten hearing screenings and referrals (not all districts)
+- Kindergarten hearing screenings and referrals

 TDHH's in SD8 Work with Students in a Variety of Ways: